 We're Crazy About Bugs!

 The absolute best option is sending a real insect specimen to an insect diagnostician, but that kind of help is costly and time consuming.
 Do not despair!
 The smart way to identify a bug from a photo you took, is to ask an expert.
 That’s right, people can still provide the best help identifying insects in pictures compared to any other approach.
 And there are some brilliant experts out there that will offer their help for free.
-In addition to this website, the author of InsectAsylum uses, contributes to, and trusts the BugGuide, and there are some amazing folks that do similar work at What's That Bug? and Reddit/r/whatsthisbug/.
+In addition to this website, the author of InsectAsylum uses, contributes to, and trusts the BugGuide, and there are some amazing folks that do similar work at Reddit/r/whatsthisbug/ and Whats that bug?.
 All you have to do is seek an insect identification after you upload a picture.
 Simple as that.